priyanka-karn/Fake_News_Detection_System/README.md

 Technologies used - Python, Machine Learning

-Description -  It  detects and  classifies  fake and authentic news.I have used Jupyter Notebook.
+Description -  It detects fake news using Logistic Regression, Decision Tree Classification.
+It builds a model that can differentiate between real and fake news.